Bolton School Senior Girls

 Entry into Years 8-11

-From September 2015, a number of new Scholarships became available to pupils entering the Girls’ Division in Year 7.
+From September 2015, a number of new Scholarships have been available to pupils entering the Girls’ Division in Year 7.
 These generous Scholarships are not means-tested and are awarded to those girls who, we believe, will make a strong contribution to the academic and wider life of the School.

 Bolton School is a fee paying school, but financial support may be available through the Bursary Scheme.
 The School has worked hard to raise funds for the scheme to enable talented youngsters whose parents would find it difficult to pay fees to attend the School; currently more than one in five of the pupils receives some form of fee assistance.

-Enquiries about financial support can be addressed at any time to Miss Charlotte Nightingale, the Bursary Officer, on 01204 840201 ext 329, or contact her by email firstname.lastname@example.org.
+Enquiries about financial support can be addressed at any time to Mrs Charlotte Saunders, the Bursary Officer, on 01204 840201 ext 329, or contact her by email firstname.lastname@example.org.